Brevard Schools Foundation

 To leverage the resources of the nearby Kennedy Space Center, Brevard County Public Schools in 2003 started and Brevard Schools Foundation funded a space curriculum and study experience for every sixth grade student annually.
 The program continues today and is a centerpiece of the district’s strong emphasis on science, technology, engineering and mathematics.

-With low-income students approaching 50% of the total student population, the Foundation in spring 2014 opened a school supply free store – the Supply Zone for Teachers – in space donated by the School Board at Clearlake Education Center.
-The Zone served 18 schools and provided more than $250,000 in free supplies during its first year of operation.
+With low-income students approaching 52% of the total student population, the Foundation opened a free school supply store in spring 2014 – the Supply Zone for Teachers – in space donated by the School Board at Clearlake Education Center.
+The Zone served 22 schools and provided more than $1,000,000 in free supplies during its three years in operation.
 Since opening the store, the Foundation received The Health First Supernova Award, presented by 2-1-1 Brevard, for “magnifying impact.”
 In 2015, the Zone was accepted as Junior Affiliate of the Kids in Need Foundation.